governance-game/governance-game/GOVERNANCE.md

 ---
 # Governance

-This Governance game is a tool used by the [Foundation for Public Code](https://publiccode.net/).
+This Governance game is a tool originally created and maintained by [Foundation for Public Code](https://publiccode.net/) staff.

-The Governance game is maintained by Foundation for Public Code staff.
+The Governance game is currently maintained by a volunteer community.

 [We welcome contributions, such as suggestions for changes or general feedback, from anyone.](/CONTRIBUTING.md)

-Because of the role that the Governance game has in our core process we require the highest standards from the Governance game.
+Because of the work that has gone into creating the Governance game we strive for the highest standards from the Governance game.

 We will try to respond promptly to all pull requests.
 The pull request is an opportunity to work together to improve our methods and the Governance game.